becarpenter/wget6/wget-6874bis.md

 Bottom line: patched *wget* works for both *[fe80::abcd%eth0]* and *[fe80::abcd%25eth0]*

+## Extra credit

+The variant file host-expt.c includes additional patches to allow the user to supply a modified address with "-" instead of "%", e.g. *[fe80::abcd-eth0]*.
+If the IETF decided to evade the difficulties of parsing the "%", this would be the alternative.

+It's a bit of a hack as I didn't want to dig into any other part of wget except the host.c module.
+But it works, see the tail end of the examples.

 ## Examples

 Here are several examples of how it works.
 The link-local address used is that of my home gateway, which includes a web server for management actions.